-There are a number of studies suggest that people who go on Mediterranean dietary plan are less likely to die of heart disease than people of who follow typical diet.
-Also, a study published by the British Journal of Cancer in 2018 showed that people who adopt this type eating style have a lower risk of prostate cancer, colon cancer, and some head and neck related cancers.
+There are a number of studies that suggest that people who go on a Mediterranean dietary plan are less likely to die of heart disease than people who follow the typical diet.
+As well as, a study published by the British Journal of Cancer in 2018 showed that people who adopt this type of eating style have a lower risk of prostate cancer, colon cancer, and some head and neck-related cancers.

 2- Weight loss:

-This diet can be helpful for those who are trying to lose weight, where there are some studies and reviews that showed people are on the Mediterranean diet lose more weight than those who are on other low-fat diets.
+it can be helpful for those who are trying to lose weight. there are some studies and reviews that show people on the Mediterranean diet lose more weight than those who are on other low-fat diets.

 3- Improving sleep quality:

-A study that’s been conducted in 2018 showed that the Mediterranean diet improves the sleep quality in older adults and it does not affect the sleep quality in younger people.
+A study that’s been conducted in 2018 showed that the Mediterranean diet improves sleep quality in older adults and it does not affect sleep quality in younger people.

-The Mediterranean diet limits large amounts of red or processed meats and other sources of saturated fat, where it relies on monosaturated fatty acids such as nuts, olive oil, and avocado which will keep the saturated fat levels low.
+The Mediterranean Diet Guide limits large amounts of red or processed meats and other sources of saturated fat.
+It relies on monosaturated fatty acids such as nuts, olive oil, and avocado which will keep the saturated fat levels low.
 As result, it reduces the risk of having a high level of cholesterol.

 Building a Meal Plan:

-There is no other diet that focus on plant foods more than the Mediterranean plan, where it is no uncommon for vegetables, legumes, and whole grains to make up most the meals.
+There is no other diet that focuses on plant foods more than the Mediterranean plan, where it is not uncommon for vegetables, legumes, and whole grains to make up most of the meals.
 Also, the diet is based on consuming healthy fat which means you will be using it for cooking as well, such as olive oil.

 Breakfast: Oats with Greek yogurt and strawberries